Sharly-Chess/sharly-chess.github.io/docs/screens/client-controllers.en.md

 {: .note }
 > :information_source: You can assign **Simple Screens** and **Rotators** to a controller — but not **Screen Families** since they have multiple screens associated with them.
-> To display a Screen Family, create a Rotator for the screens of this family and then create a controller on this rotator.
+> To display a Screen Family, create a Rotator for the screens of this family and then assign the rotator to the controller.

 ---